ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 <source src="/assets/images/Groovegrid-Logo-Prototype.mp4" type="video/mp4" />
 </video>

 At first I only meant to insert my custom type into the old logo design, but I was very intrigued with the new animated design.
 Around this time, Phil and I were also talking about more Groovegrid devices with vastly different form factors, so the square around the G in the old design, meant to signify a Groovegrid display, was losing relevance.
 The meaning the new design loses by dropping Futura and going full pixel type, to me it makes up for in quirkiness.
 It also regains the feeling of grooviness when printed in color.

 ![](https://i.ibb.co/H4W8jD3/Groovegrid-Logo.png)

 #### Groovegrid Devices

+Our first Groovegrid device was a 4x4 pixel Kallax shelf door and while we have plans to build a higher resolution version that can stand on its own or be hung on the wall, for our second prototype, we wanted to go bigger, much bigger.
+In fact, we built a 2x0.5m table that houses almost 600 individual LEDs.

 ![](https://i.ibb.co/dgSykyc/Table-Making-Of-edit.jpg#half)
 ![](https://i.ibb.co/pP9n647/Table-Making-Of-2-edit.jpg#half)